My Recommendations for Eliminating Nausea and Vomiting (Morning Sickness) in Pregnancy

 To create a “do-it-yourself” Bendectin, you can either purchase pyridoxine in 10 mg tablets, or purchase scored 25 mg tablets and pop them in half.

-Since doxylamine is sleep inducing, I have my patients do this:
+Since doxylamine is sleep inducing, I had my patients do this:

 - Start with 10-12.5 mg of pyridoxine (vitamin B6) three times a day for 2 days.
 If not fully effective,